Skein (3+1)-TQFTs from Non-Semisimple Ribbon Categories: Examples and relations with other works

-The state-sum 4-manifold invariant was defined for all fusion categories in \cite{CYK}.
+The state-sum 4-manifold invariant was defined for all fusion categories in~\cite{CYK}.
 It was first only defined in the modular case by Crane and Yetter, and mentioned to extend to a TQFT there.
-It is well-known that in the modular case the TQFT is invertible, and the associated 4-manifold invariant is classical, namely only depends on the signature and Euler characteristic, see \cite[Proposition 6.2]{CYK}.
+It is well-known that in the modular case the TQFT is invertible, and the associated 4-manifold invariant is classical, namely only depends on the signature and Euler characteristic, see~\cite[Proposition 6.2]{CYK}.
 Note however that given the extra data of a boundary condition, which corresponds to the empty skein in our description, this TQFT recovers the Reshetikhin--Turaev invariants of 3-manifolds.
-It was shown in \cite{BB18} that when the category $\cat$ is not modular, i.e. has non-trivial M\"uger center, it is no longer true that the 4-manifold invariants depend only on the signature and the Euler characteristic, but at least also on the fundamental group.
-It is however still almost trivial on simply connected manifolds, see \cite{BB18}. \begin{theorem} Let $\cat$ be a fusion category over an algebraically closed field of characteristic 0.
+It was shown in~\cite{BB18} that when the category $\cat$ is not modular, i.e., has non-trivial M\"uger center, it is no longer true that the 4-manifold invariants depend only on the signature and the Euler characteristic, but at least also on the fundamental group.
+It is however still almost trivial on simply connected manifolds, see~\cite{BB18}. \begin{theorem} Let $\cat$ be a fusion category over an algebraically closed field of characteristic $0$.
 Choose $\mt=\operatorname{qTr}$ the standard categorical trace.
-Then the TQFT $\TSkein_\cat$ coincides with the Crane--Yetter--Kauffman TQFT. \end{theorem} \begin{proof} In the semi-simple case, the admissible skein modules are the usual skein modules.\\ Let us describe the TQFT $\TSkein_\cat$ in this setting.
-Let $\{S_i\}_{i\in I}$ be a set of representatives of the isomorphism classes of simple objects of $\cat$.
-We described in Proposition \ref{prop:semisimpleCompact} the chromatic map $\chr_P=(\oplus_{i\in I} \qdim(S_i)\Id_{S_i})\otimes \Id_P$ and the gluing morphism $\gm=\frac{1}{d(\cat)}Id_\unit$, hence $\zeta = d(\cat)$. \begin{enumerate} \item[0.]
-A 0-handle introduces $d(\cat)\cdot\emptyset$ in the created $S^3$. \item[1.]
-A 1-handle on a skein disjoint from the attaching sphere multiplies by $\frac{1}{d(\cat)}$ without affecting the skein. \item[2.]
-A 2-handle introduces a Kirby-colored circle along the attaching sphere. \item[3.]
-A 3-handle cuts the strands passing through the canceling 2-handle represented by the green arc by introducing a copairing. \item[4.]
-A 4-handle does Reshetikhin--Turaev evaluation on a skein in $S^3$. \end{enumerate} This is exactly the description of \cite[Definition 5.11]{Tham21}.
-The only non-trivial check is for the 3-handle.
-Let $V$ denote the color of the strand passing trough the green arc.
-In the description there, one splits $V$ as a direct sum of simples, and only keeps the $\unit$ components.
-In our construction, we choose a basis $\{f_j\}_j$ of $\Hom_\cat(V,\unit)$ and the dual basis $\{f_j^\star\}_j$ of $\Hom_\cat(\unit,V)$ with respect to the m-trace.
-Then indeed $f_j^\star\circ f_j$ is an idempotent of $V$ corresponding to a $\unit$-component, and the two constructions agree.\\ It is shown in \cite[Sections 5.2 and 3.4]{Tham21} that the TQFT of skein modules and the construction above coincides with the Crane--Yetter TQFT.
-Skein modules are introduced there in Definition 5.6, and the linear maps induced by 4-manifolds in Definition 5.11.
-The Crane--Yetter state spaces (as outlined by Yetter, see also \cite[Section 7.1]{BB18}) are introduced in Proposition 3.50, and the linear maps induced by 4-manifolds in Definition 3.46.
-The fact that this recovers the Crane--Yetter invariants is proven in Theorem 3.61.
-The isomorphism between the skein and Crane--Yetter state spaces is given in Lemmas 5.22 and 5.24.
-The fact that this isomorphism is natural and respects 4-cobordisms is Theorem 5.26. \end{proof}
+Then the TQFT $\TSkein_\cat$ coincides with the Crane--Yetter--Kauffman TQFT. \end{theorem} \begin{proof} In the semi-simple case, the admissible skein modules are the usual skein modules.